seandstewart/bardly/pending/problems/the-merchant-of-venice/uncut.md

 And if it stand, as you yourself still do,
 Within the eye of honour, be assured,
 My purse, my person, my extremest means,
-Lie all unlock’d to your occasions.
+Lie all unlock'd to your occasions.

 **BASSANIO**
 In my school-days, when I had lost one shaft,